LLNL/axom/src/axom/mint/docs/sphinx/sections/synopsis.rst

 * `Umpire`_, for memory management on next-generation architectures.

-For further information on how to build the `Axom Toolkit`_ using these third-party libraries, consult the `Axom Quick Start Guide`_
+For further information on how to build the `Axom Toolkit`_ using these third-party libraries, consult the `Axom Quick Start Guide`_.

 **About this Guide**

-This guide discusses the basic concepts and overarching design architecture of Mint.
-The :ref:`sections/mint/getting_started` section offers an excellent resource for getting started with Mint quickly, illustrating basic concepts and key capabilities in the context of a working code example.
+This guide discusses the basic concepts and architecture of Mint.

+* The :ref:`sections/mint/getting_started` section provides a quick introduction to Mint, designed to illustrate high-level concepts and key capabilities, in the context of a small working example.

-Additional examples and code snippets are provided in the :ref:`sections/tutorial` section that are designed to demonstrate specific Mint concepts and capabilities in a structured and simple format.
-For more detailed documentation of the interfaces of the various classes and functions in Mint, developers are advised to consult the `Mint Doxygen API Documentation`_.
-Last, complete examples and code walk-throughs of mini-apps using Mint are provided in the :ref:`sections/examples` section.
+* The :ref:`sections/tutorial` section provides code snippets that demonstrate specific topics in a structured and simple format.

+* For complete documentation of the interfaces of the various classes and functions in Mint consult the `Mint Doxygen API Documentation`_.

+* Complete examples and code walk-throughs of mini-apps using Mint are provided in the :ref:`sections/examples` section.

-For any questions, please consult the :ref:`sections/faq` section or feel free to post your question to the Axom Developers mailing list at axom-dev@llnl.gov.
+Additional questions, feature requests or bug reports on Mint can be submitted by `creating a new issue on Github <https://github.com/LLNL/axom/issues>`_ or by sending e-mail to the Axom Developers mailing list at axom-dev@llnl.gov.